 It being the Friday before Christmas and we all feeling a bit ragged after all that gift shopping, festive preparations, holiday arrangements and Advent calendar chocolate eating, here is a little something from me to you to put you right back into the Christmas mood.

-As, everybody loves lists for their ease of reading and quick fact sharing, here is the first half of a list, especially compiled for you, with 25 out of 50 Christmas facts about Italy.
+As everybody loves lists for their ease of reading and quick fact sharing, here is the first half of a list, especially compiled for you, with 25 out of 50 fun facts about Christmas in Italy.

 Italy is a fascinating country, more so during the holidays, when Christmas markets, music concerts, religious celebrations and gourmet eating are the order of the day.
 So, I am sharing with you in two installments everything I have learned about spending a wonderful (and, sometimes, even white) Christmas in the Northern Italian region of Veneto.